Chlamydia In The Mouth (Oral Chlamydia)

 • Symptoms of acute epididymo-orchitis – acute redness, pain, or swelling of a testicle or both testes (this can be very painful and requires urgent medical care)

-Yes you can – chlamydia in the mouth, just as at other sites of the body, can be treated and completely removed with a simple course of antibiotics.
+Yes you can.
+Chlamydia in the mouth, just as at other sites of the body, can be treated and completely removed with a simple course of antibiotics.
 However, it’s important to follow your treatment regime properly to ensure the infection is removed.
 Also, treatment only removes existing infections and won’t protect you from future infection.

-How does oral chlamydia treatment work? – the first choice antibiotic for chlamydia is the antibiotic doxycycline 100mg taken twice a day by mouth for 7 days (this should not be used in pregnancy).
+The first choice antibiotic for chlamydia is the antibiotic doxycycline.
+100mg needs to be taken twice a day by for 7 days (this should not be used in pregnancy).

 Make sure you use treatment correctly – it is important that you: